zoe-1/fg/article.md

 5) spur business, education, and public sector leaders to consider 'free and open project governance' as a means to maintain their 'specialized knowledge'.

+In the future, plan to add the following chapters.
-To start our discussion we first look at Drucker's concept of the 'knowledge society' and the challenges of managing 'specialized knowledge'.
+First, a chapter will look at Drucker's concept of the 'knowledge society' and the challenges of managing 'specialized knowledge'.
 Second, we look at 'free and open project governance' as a means to manage 'specialized knowledge' or software.
 Exciting new methods to make 'specialized knowledge' productive have been created by the Free and Open Source software movement.
 Third, we consider